ychalier/transflow/USAGE.md

 Pixels of layers that manipulates coordinates (`moveref` and `sum` types) can be reset (or "healed") overtime.
 This setting is off by default, but you may enable it by specifying a reset mode with the `-r, --reset [mode] [factor]` argument.
 Possible modes are `off` (default), `random`, `constant` or `linear`.

 **Random Reset.** At each frame, a random value between 0 and 1 is rolled for each pixel.
 If the value is below a threshold (the specified `factor`, 0.1 be default), the pixel at that place gets its original value back.
+In random mode, the `--reset-source` flag can be set to also reset the source index of resetted pixels (useful when multiple pixmap sources are used).

 **Constant Reset.** At each frame, pixels move towards their original position with a constant speed (the specified `factor`, 1 by default).